 great ideas for girls, or a family session too!

-We rarely have professional photos taken as a family, so I needed a refresher on what clothes he should wear, locations and props.
-I’ve always loved candids, personally.
-It was one of the easiest photo shoots ever – but I learned that the art of simplicity is what can make (or break) a portrait session.
-I know I preach about simple decorating here on the blog, and the same principles (simpler is better) apply here, too!
+I learned that the art of simplicity is what can make (or break) a portrait session.
+I know I preach about simple decorating here on the blog, and the same principles apply for photography, too!

 Communication tip prior to the shoot: It’s also important to communicate the style of photography you love and share examples prior to the shoot.
-The style of photos you prefer may alter what lenses and filters the photographer brings the day of the shoot.
 I have always loved a photojournalistic style of photography (the kind you see in Time Magazine).
 I created a Pinterest board of what we liked as a family and shared it with the photographer ahead of time.

 Choosing a Location: